TITLE 16 OCCUPATIONAL

 exam and differential diagnosis:

-the regions to be examined and treated;
+(1) anatomy of the regions to be examined

 (2) selecting and performing orthopedic